-Have you read articles in newspapers, magazines and newsletters and wished that you could write like that - and get paid to do it?
-You will discover the basic skills needed to write news, features and other articles from a professional Fleet Street journalist.
-This highly practical beginners' course will explore how a story progresses from the idea to commissioning, interviewing, writing and getting it published.
-With over 26,000 magazines and 1,000 newspapers published in Britain every year, there's never been a better time to begin writing about your favourite subject - be it your work or hobby.
-We'll look at what makes a good story - and what doesn't; what you want to write about; where to find ideas; how news and features differ from each other and editing.
+Have you read feature articles in newspapers, magazines and newsletters and wished that you could write like that - and get paid to do it?
+You will discover the basic skills needed to write features from a professional Fleet Street journalist.
+This highly practical beginners' course will explore how a feature progresses from the idea to commissioning, interviewing, writing, editing and getting it published.

+With over 26,000 magazines and 1,000 newspapers published in Britain every year, there's never been a better time to begin writing about people - everyone has a story of interest to others, or perhaps your work, interests and experiences.

+We'll practice interviewing skills to discover the do's and don'ts in order to get the best out of our subjects; what makes a good feature - and what doesn't; what you want to write about; where to find ideas; and how news and features differ from each other.

-This course will give you a much greater understanding of how publications operate and how to write news.
-By the end of the course you will be more familiar with the newspaper and magazine industry; be able to use new skills to enable you to write news articles and have more confidence in your writing.
+This course will give you a much greater understanding of how publications operate and how to write features.
+By the end of the course you will be more familiar with the newspaper and magazine industry; be able to use new skills to enable you to write feature articles and have more confidence in your writing.